achristmascarl/charades.ai/README.md

-# 🧐 foundle
+# 🎭 charades.ai

-wordle for founders: guess the startup whose pitch deck the slide is from
+charades with ai: guess the prompt for the ai-generated image

 ## getting start with railway cli